We are proud to present our archival collections!

 The Community History Archive of the Advance Leader, Oakmont and Verona’s local newspaper.
 This searchable online database features full scans of the Oakmont Library’s collection of Advance Leader newspapers from 1917 to 1950.
 The library would like to extend our thanks to the Oakmont Historical Society for funding and encouraging the creation of this database.

 The Oakmont Historic Image Collection, consisting of nearly 1,000 photographs, postcards, and other images relating to Oakmont and the surrounding area.
 These images have been digitized in a partnership with the University of Pittsburgh’s Digital Research Library and are available online!
+For information about reproducing these images, click here.

 At the Library: